George Weah: Personal life

 Weah has four children; three with his Jamaican-born wife Clar Weah: George, Tita, and Timothy; and a child from another relationship.
 In 2016, he was sued by the mother of his daughter for child support expenses.
 George and Timothy became footballers and signed for Paris Saint-Germain, with Timothy going on to play for the first team.
 Both played as youth internationals for the United States, and Timothy went on to play for the senior team.
-George Weah has a cousin, Stephen Weah, who also played as a footballer for Preston Lions FC of Melbourne, Australia.
+Weah has a cousin, Stephen Weah, who also played as a footballer for Preston Lions FC of Melbourne, Australia.
+His nephew Jester is a former gridiron football player in the National and Canadian Football Leagues.

 Weah practiced Islam for ten years before converting to Christianity.
 In October 2017, he was spotted in the church of prominent Nigerian pastor T. B. Joshua alongside Liberian senator Prince Johnson.
 Joshua was allegedly a key influence in Johnson's decision to endorse Weah's candidacy in the 2017 election.

 Weah holds French citizenship and speaks French fluently.